MV10/monkey-hi-hat/unreleased_changes.md

 ### Work In Progress

-* local packages
-  * Spout.NETCore local v2.007.017
+*

 ### MHH TODO

+* eyecandy - if no OpenGL errors were throttled, do not output summary at close
 * OMT Streaming https://github.com/openmediatransport
 * On-screen warning when log file reaches a certain size (with persistence options)
 * Limit maximum log file size